Efficient Teamwork: Negative results and counterexamples

-\underline{Second price mechanism}.
-Consider the case when two agents can submit such applications that are useless without each other.
-Assume that their cost price applications would be accepted.
-If either of them decreased the cost of his application by $x$ then the surplus value of both applications would increase by $x$, so totally they get $2x$ compensation, which means $x$ more total payoff for them.
-Using this trick, these players can get as much payoff as they want.
+Consider a case when two agents can send proposals defined in such a way that their individual work is useless without each other.
+For example, agent 1 has a pink dummy spaceship in neo-Hawaiian style, and he offers to bring it; and agent 2 offers to complete the task provided that he gets a pink dummy spaceship in neo-Havaiian style, as a tool for his work.
+And, of course, nobody else has or requires such a toy.
+Assume that these proposals have positive values.
+If agent 2 asks for a payment decreased by a constant $x$, then the value of both proposals would increase by $x$.
+Consequently, they would get $2x$ more second-price compensation in total, which means $x$ more total utility for them.
+Using this trick, these players can get as much payment as they want.